 The Beneficiary of Ben's Run: Critical Cutting Edge Research at Children's National

-The funds raised from the 2020 run will continue the work of clinical trials that began in 2013 with the support of Ben’s Run funds.
+The funds raised in 2020-2021 will continue the work of clinical trials that began in 2013 with the support of Ben’s Run funds.
 These trials are evaluating innovative T cell therapies to improve outcomes for children with leukemia who are either high risk for relapse or have already relapsed after bone marrow transplantation.
 The successes of these studies so far are already opening doors for new investigations to improve the care for other cancers, such as pediatric solid tumors and lymphoma.
 These important studies will also pave the way to broaden the applicability of these novel cell therapies to all children in need.
 All findings will be reported to the scientific community, particularly the Children’s Oncology Group – the world’s largest organization devoted exclusively to childhood and adolescent cancer research.
 In addition to cancer research, our funds will also be used for innovative therapy for kids with COVID-19 and cancer to ensure they can receive their cancer treatment.
 We are deeply grateful to all the individuals, fundraisers, businesses and organizations who donated to the run this year and we look forward to holding an in-person run sometime in 2021.

 To read more about the vital work of Ben's Run, read the Impact Report by clicking HERE